masc4ii/SysexLive/README.md

 # SysexLive
-A sysex sender for two synths
+A sysex sender for two or four synths

 ![bildschirmfoto](https://user-images.githubusercontent.com/30245296/36617342-476c56e8-18e7-11e8-9724-d4f4a52c7221.png)

 ## What is SysexLive
 When playing live with my band, I was always very slow in configuring my synths for the next song.
-With this tool two synths are configured by just press one shortcut via sysex messages via MIDI.
+With this tool two or four synths are configured by just press one shortcut via sysex messages via MIDI.
+Alternatively you can send MIDI program changes for calling the configuration for all your synths (thanks to @rockumk).
 You can open and save setlists.

 ## Used libraries
 SysexLive uses darkstyle theme from Copyright (c) 2017, Juergen Skrotzky (https://github.com/Jorgen-VikingGod, JorgenVikingGod@gmail.com) and QMidi (which uses rtMidi).